antonisdim/haystac/docs/index.rst

 After all the individual alignments have been competed, the number of transitions and transversions will be counted for every read that has aligned against any of the reference genomes in our database.
 Then the likelihoods and posterior probabilities for each read being sampled from a given reference genome will be calculated.
 For this step we can use the `likelihoods` mode of `haystac analyse`.

-    haystack analyse --mode likelihoods --database yersinia_example --sample sample_example --output analysis_output
+    haystac analyse --mode likelihoods --database yersinia_example --sample sample_example --output analysis_output

 Important Note on the Dirichlet Assignment process during Likelihood calculation
 --------------------------------------------------------------------------------

 It is important to be aware of the individual read posterior probability threshold, for a read to be assigned to a taxon.
-As a default HAYSTACK uses the conservative 0.75 probability threshold for the Dirichlet assignment.
+As a default HAYSTAC uses the conservative 0.75 probability threshold for the Dirichlet assignment.
 The higher value you pick the more conservative the assignments become.
 It is useful to sometimes pick a value depending on what taxa are being identified.
 If there is a need to distinguish between closely related taxa then a more conservative threshold would increase the specificity of the analysis therefore being more appropriate, whereas when you're trying to generally characterise a metagenome a less conservative value could increase the sensitivity of the analysis be more helpful.

 Single organism sample or metagenome ?
 --------------------------------------

-Depending on whether we would like to identify the species a sample is belongs to, or perform a metagenomic analysis, we can use the `probabilities` or `abundances` mode of `haystack analyse` respectively.
+Depending on whether we would like to identify the species a sample is belongs to, or perform a metagenomic analysis, we can use the `probabilities` or `abundances` mode of `haystac analyse` respectively.

 Assignment Probability Calculation
 ----------------------------------